Customers

 1. Set the Freight general ledger account to the expense account used to record shipping income.
 All Freight charges entered on the sales invoice footer will be posted to this account.

-2. Finance charges general ledger account should be set to the revenue or miscellaneous income general ledger account used to record any finance charge income collected from a Customer.
+2. Finance charges general ledger account should be set to the revenue or miscellaneous income general ledger account used to record any finance charge income collected from a customer.
+Review the Printing Customer Statements for more details on processing finance charges.

 3. The Customer Discounts general ledger account should be a cost of sales or expense general ledger account that records any discounts given to a customer.

-5. The Customer Down Payment account records any down payments or deposits collected from a Customer.
+5. The Customer Down Payment account records any down payments or deposits collected from a customer.
 This should be a liability general ledger account.

 Auto Send Tab

-• Enable the Exclude... setting if the entire group of customers should be excluded form the Auto Send process.
-Review CRM > Auto Send > Overview for details on the Auto Send feature.
+• Enable the Exclude customer from all AutoSend batch modes, except Payments setting if the entire group of customers should be excluded from the Auto Send email process.
+(This option can be set from a sub-folder, if there is a certain group of customers that should not be automatically emailed.)
+Review Auto Send Overview for details on the Auto Send feature.

 Messages Tab